wethreetrees/Dynamic/README.md

 }
 ```

-**Dynamic** enables PowerShell developers to define dynamic parameters in the param blocks of their existing functions with a *set it and forget it* mentality.
+**Dynamic** enables PowerShell developers to naturally define dynamic parameters in the param blocks of their existing functions, as it should be.

 ```powershell
 # The FUTURE (⌐■_■)